evanbowman/Skyland-mgba/README.md

 I forked mgba and removed a bunch of features.
 I'm using mgba to distribute copies of a gba game for windows users.
 I believe that the mgba license permits this, as long as I share my changes to the mgba source tree.
 Hence this public repository.

+The releases section includes a file called Skyland.exe.
+The inject_rom.py script allows you to insert a Skyland.gba rom into the windows executable.

 mGBA
 ====